TobiasBohnen/tcob_games/Solitide/doc/Notes.md

 - Foundation piles are the target for 'auto play'/'collect all'.
 - Playing a card to a foundation pile from a different pile type increases the score by SCORE_FOUNDATION
 - Playing a card from a foundation pile to a different pile type decreases the score by SCORE_FOUNDATION
+- By default, the number of cards is limited to the total number of cards divided by the number of foundation piles.